Patented Matching-Engine IP · Priority-Indicated Node

 Measured, not claimed

-A single ~$2k/month commodity server handles the aggregate order flow of an entire exchange.
+A single $1,630/month commodity server handles the peak message rate of the entire U.S. options market.

 Throughput Comparison

 logarithmic scaleAll benchmarks are reproducible.
 Throughput measured with regulator-calibrated order flow (15% IOC, 95% cancel rate, power-law depth distribution).
-Latency measured from TCP ingress to execution acknowledgment, kernel bypass enabled.
+Latency measured end-to-end on the host path.
 Stochastic price dynamics calibrated to NVIDIA at $167.52 with $0.005 tick size.

 Partnership Inquiries